epfl-ada/ada-welovepandas-webpage/Seasonality.md

 - We even can confirm our first suspect! **Oktoberfest** shows its face (or peak) on both continents each October in the form of a contribution from Dark Lagers, which contains among others **Märzen** as well as **Oktoberfest beer**!
 Although the overall contribution to the total is only ~5.

-- We also observe styles such as IPA, which showed marginal seasonality overall to have a larger contribution in America and pretty much none in Europe.
+- We also observe styles such as **IPA**, which showed **marginal seasonality** overall to have a larger contribution in America and pretty much none in Europe.
 We can recall here that due to the huge popularity in North America, even a slight seasonal change in ABV can have a strong overall effect if enough people drink (and rate) it.

-- To our disappointment, St. Patrick's day could not be confirmed.
-We observe the second peak in May, which is too late, and in the form of **Strong Ales** and **Porters** which peak only in Europe each year, a group of rather strong beers seems to gain popularity each May of every year.
+- To our disappointment, **St. Patrick's day could not be confirmed**.
+We observe the **second peak in May**, which is too late, and in the form of **Strong Ales** and **Porters** which peak only in Europe each year, a group of rather strong beers seems to gain popularity each May of every year.